 Teaching is provided by a highly experienced and committed team of teachers.
 The department offers weekly tutorials and provides detailed feedback from regular tests and homework.

-Is the Head of Chemistry at Brampton.
-Before joining us she was teaching Chemistry at the King Edward VI School in Southampton.
+Before joining Brampton Susan was teaching Chemistry at the King Edward VI School in Southampton.
 Susan has a first class honours degree in Chemistry and has an outstanding track record in helping her students to achieve academic success at both GCSE and A level.
-Susan believes in building strong links with local Universities to encourage students to study Chemistry at degree level and has had several students who have gone on to study at Oxford.
+Susan believes in building strong links with local Universities to encourage students to study Chemistry at degree level.
+She has had several students who have gone on to study at Oxford.
 She is also an assistant examiner for OCR.

 Sarah is an outstanding educator with a very strong track record of success in teaching and management, especially in the area of university progression.
 After graduating with a first class degree in Chemistry from Durham, Sarah went on to take a doctorate and publish a string of scholarly articles in her specialist field, before beginning her teaching career at Uppingham School.
 After a further period of research, Sarah joined William Morris Academy, and a swift succession of promotions followed from Head of Department to the position of Assistant Principal.
 Married with three teenage children, Sarah is a keen chess-player and runner in her spare time.